serenity-js/serenity-js/documentation/website/src/handbook/release-notes/serenity-js-3.md

 }
 ```

-To see the new `PageElement` and `PageElements` APIs in actions, including using advanced element filters and mapping,
+To see the new `PageElement` and `PageElements` APIs in action, including using advanced element filters and mapping,
 have a look at the [PageElements patterns spec](https://github.com/serenity-js/serenity-js/blob/main/integration/web-specs/spec/screenplay/models/PageElements.patterns.spec.ts).

 If you'd like to see a tutorial or screencast on this topic, let us know on Twitter!